 If you’re looking for an affordable firmer king size mattress, we recommend the Casper Essential.
-It provides consistent body conforming and pain and pressure relief for all sleeper types, but it’s particularly great for sleepers at average and heavy weights.
-It’s marketed as a ‘firm’ mattress, but it’s important to note that the more affordable price point also means somewhat lower quality foams, meaning that they’ll degrade and soften up quicker than other models.
+It provides consistent body-conforming and pain and pressure relief for all sleeper types, but it’s particularly great for sleepers at average and heavyweights.
+It’s marketed as a ‘firm’ mattress, but it’s important to note that the more affordable price point also means somewhat lower quality foams, meaning that they’ll degrade and soften up quicker than other models, but will still give you some contouring, no matter what your body type.
 So, ‘firm’ might become ‘medium’ in a year or two’s time.
-The Casper Essential comes with a 100-night sleep trial, free shipping in the contiguous U.S., and a 10-year, non-prorated warranty.
+Casper Mattresses comes with a 100-night trial, free shipping in the contiguous U.S., and a 10-year, non-prorated warranty.

 Tempur-Pedic’s ProAdapt comes in an all-foam version, with HD polyfoam, memory foam, and convoluted base foam, and a hybrid version, which features pocketed coils with a memory foam encasement.
 Both are 12” thick, and the all-foam version comes in three firmness options, whereas the hybrid comes in just one firmness option: medium.

 The King of Memory Foam